a-b-street/abstreet/widgetry/README.md

 ## Big problems to solve before release

-When you ask a `Composite` what action happened (what button was clicked), it hands you back `Option<String>`.
+When you ask a `Panel` what action happened (what button was clicked), it hands you back `Option<String>`.
 Not so typesafe.
 How boilerplatey is it to associate buttons with a user-provided enum?

 There are hardcoded colors / padding in lots of places.
 Need to make style easily configurable, with good defaults.